 Canon invited me to a special showing of the EOS R back in October 2018 but the camera's performance was underwhelming.
 I have held off buying a mirrorless camera until the technology has matured enough to give me performance at least comparable to my EOS-1D X Mark III body.

 I am beginning to work with the R3 and trying to separate hype from facts.
 Went to a few local parks, Central and Baja California, Grand Tetons National Park, Alaska and sub Arctic Canada for some real world wildlife testing.
-So far, I am slightly impressed but not wowed.
+So far, I am impressed but not wowed.
 The EVF cannot match the OVF on the EOS-1D X Mark III for speed and accuracy but it provides real time exposure of the image before I take the shot.
 That is a distinct advantage of the EVF over the OVF.
 The Electronic Shutter performs slightly better than the Mechanical Shutter on the Mark III.
-The AF tracking, especially in Animal Mode is impressive but the Eye AF is over hyped and unimpressive.
+The AF tracking, especially in Animal Mode is impressive in most cases but the Eye AF is over hyped and unimpressive.

 Coming from decades of DSLR use, I am prepared to give the new technology some time.
 I am beginning to get used to the EOS R3 and gaining more confidence with the camera.
 I still have a few more real world wildlife photo shoots to go on in the next few months.
-I will write a review on it.
+I will write an extensive review on it after that.
 Stay in touch and check back often.
 The R3 mates well with the RF 100-500mm lens.
 Almost all the photos here were taken with the RF 100-500mm lens.
 The rest were shot with the EF 600mm f/4L IS III.
-I will use this new camera/lens combo and compare it to the EOS-1D X Mark III with EF 100-400mm II combo.
+I will use this new camera/lens setup and compare it to the EOS-1D X Mark III with EF 100-400mm II combo.
 They are currently my workhorse.